Red Sox vs. Rays Player Props Betting Odds

 - Rafael Devers has 15 doubles, 13 home runs, 12 walks and 48 RBI (53 total hits).

-- Devers has picked up a hit in three games in a row.
-During his last five outings he is batting .286 with three doubles, two walks and four RBI.
+- Devers enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .286 with three doubles, two walks and four RBI.

 Devers Recent Games